Incarceration Consulting Services

 - How to turn over your finances to your family and what they will need from you

-- Your voluntary surrender and first day at the facility (very important to prioritize the things you absolutely need right away)
+- Your voluntary surrender and first day at the facility (essential to prioritize the things you need right away)

 - Prison protocol involving getting along with other inmates